The volumes of the Hitchin-Riemann moduli spaces are infinite: The proof of the main theorems

-This section is devoted to the proof of our main theorem.
+This section is devoted to the proof of our main theorems.

-Throughout this section, we say that two unoriented closed curves in $S$ are isotopic if they are ambient isotopic as subsets of $S$.
+Throughout this section, $S$ will denote a compact orientable surface of negative Euler characteristic unless otherwise stated.
+We say that two unoriented closed curves in $S$ are isotopic if they are ambient isotopic as subsets of $S$.
 By \cite[Theorem 2.1]{epstein1966}, if two oriented simple closed curves $\alpha$, $\beta$ are isotopic as embeddings $S^1\to S$ then $|\alpha|$ and $|\beta|$ are ambient isotopic as subsets of $S$.